PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
 Reflecting on my experiences with previous development projects, namely <span class="book-title">PUNCHERMAN!</span>, I began <span class="book-title">Boba Eye</span> with one main directive: constructing a game that I could return to and develop over time.
 After navigating the rather large amount of tech debt <span class="book-title">PUNCHERMAN!</span> accumulated during its first development cycle, I gained a renewed appreciation for the necessity of constructing systems that are durable, easily understood, and easily extended.
-Where we had spend months untangling messy, codependent systems to add new elements to <span class="book-title">PUNCHERMAN!</span>, I wished to be able to occasionally return to <span class="book-title">Boba Eye</span> and easily add in a new character or an additional component to the drink construction process.
+Where we had spent months untangling messy, codependent systems to add new elements to <span class="book-title">PUNCHERMAN!</span>, I wished to be able to occasionally return to <span class="book-title">Boba Eye</span> and easily add in a new character or an additional component to the drink construction process.
 </p>

 <p>